-Nonprofit Capacity: A guide for foundations
+Nonprofit Capacity: A Guide for Foundations

 Foundations, technical assistance organizations, and government programs often claim to promote nonprofit capacity.
 But, many times, it’s not clear what they mean.